mars0i/popco/README.md

 also loads crime/crime3.lisp, which in turn loads crime/crime3propns.lisp.

+POPCO doesn't make any pretty pictures or anything like that on its own.
+I use R, GUESS, and NetLogo for analysis and visualization.
+(Also, examining data structures at a Lisp prompt can be extremely useful.)
 If `*do-report-propns-to-csv*` is non-`nil`, a CSV file with data on all proposition activation values in each person at each tick will be generated.
 This can be read by functions defined in R/df2ra.R.
 If `*do-report-to-netlogo*` is non-`nil`, a file that can be read by netlogo/popco.nlogo will be generated.
 See doc/GuessTips.txt for info on on how to generate files that can be loaded into the GUESS network visualization package.
 By default, POPCO generates a file data/RUN*.lisp, which stores a command to set the same random seed.
 If you load this after start.lisp but before loading the files that define persons, etc., and before running `(popco)`, you can replay the session that generated the RUN*.lisp file.

 (I don't consider the rest self-explanatory, but the preceding is a start.
 If you want to experiment with POPCO, I suggest contacting me.